syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 ![Vertical](Automatic-Layouts_images/Automatic-Layouts_Flowchart_Vertical.png)

-### LeftToRight Orientation
+### LeftToRight orientation
-Arranges the Layout Horizontally from Left to Right.
+Arranges the layout horizontally from left to right.

 ![Horizontal](Automatic-Layouts_images/Automatic-Layouts_Flowchart_Horizontal.png)

-## Customize the Decision output directions
+## Customize the decision output directions

-Decision symbol denotes the question that can be answered in a binary format (Yes/No,True/False).The output direction of the decision symbol can be controlled by the direction of "Yes" and "No" branches using the `YesBranchDirection` and `NoBranchDirection` properties of `FlowchartLayout` class.
+Decision symbol denotes the question that can be answered in binary format (Yes/No, True/False).
+The output direction of the decision symbol can be controlled by the direction of "Yes" and "No" branches using the `YesBranchDirection` and `NoBranchDirection` properties of `FlowchartLayout` class.

-`Left In Flow` - Arranges the children to the Left side of the Decision.
+`Left In Flow`: Arranges the children to the Left of the Decision.

-`Right In Flow`-Arranges the children to the Right side of the Decision.
+`Right In Flow`: Arranges the children to the Right of the Decision.

-`Same As Flow`-Arranges the childen as same as the Decision flow.
+`Same As Flow`: Arranges the childen as same as the Decision flow.

 The following table will explain the pictorial representation of the behavior: